 While I don’t recommend assembling this cake very far in advance, the components of the cake can be made ahead of time.

 I highly recommend making the ganache a day in advance, since it needs 4-6 hours to come to room temperature and firm up (or it can sit on the counter overnight).

 The chocolate simply syrup and chocolate cake layers can also be made ahead of time.

-Once all the different components of this cake are ready, begin to assemble the cake!
 Start by adding a generous amount of simple syrup to each cake layers using a thick, sterile brush.